Would the government let Jesus cure cancer?

 The well water may be wonderful or it may be completely useless.
 Both men understand and acknowledge that.
 But they assert a right to try the treatment, because they are free.

 Immediately people say, “This is ridiculous.
 Water can’t cure arthritis.
 Frank is cheating Jim.
 Jim is a victim.
 He needs to see a doctor.
 He needs to go on arthritis drugs.”

 No, Jim doesn’t have to do anything.
 He is free.

 To put it another way, Jim has the right to be right or wrong.
 It’s his decision, which is beyond the scope of any authority.

 If government tries to remove that right from all of us, it is essentially saying it knows what is correct, it knows what is true, it knows what we need and require, and it’s going to give it to us even if it has to shove it down our throats.
 Does that sound like freedom to you?

 If Jesus of Nazareth lived in the United States today, and if he went around curing cancer, he would be arrested.
 He wouldn’t be charged with blasphemy or treason.
 He would be charged with something much simpler and more mundane: practicing medicine without a license.

 And he would be convicted and sentenced.

-Because then and now, the government, in its throne of corruption, wants to protect its proprietary and illegal interests.
+Because the government, in its throne of corruption, in its partnership with corporations, wants to monopolize proprietary and illegal interests.